 Welcome to the online home for Clinton County CleanScapes, a 501(c)3 nonprofit organization helping community members clean up the rivers, creeks, banks and public lands of North-Central Pennsylvania.
-We believe the Pennsylvania Wilds is a beautiful region – featuring lush hardwood forests, scenic waterways and some of the darkest skies in the country.
-Our natural assets are a huge part of what makes our area so special and we want to help restore nature’s beauty.
+The Pennsylvania Wilds is a beautiful region – featuring lush hardwood forests, scenic waterways and some of the darkest skies in the country.
+Our natural assets are a huge part of what makes our area so special, and we want to help restore nature’s beauty.
 You can play a part in this effort!

 When you join CleanScapes, your membership dues supports important local programming.
 CleanScapes has set a goal of raising $15,500 for its 2020 fiscal year (October 1, 2019 – September 30, 2020).
 This includes both memberships and sponsorships.
 Funds raised directly benefit the efforts of CleanScapes and our volunteers who are committed to restoring nature’s beauty … Continue reading Become a CleanScapes member to help us reach 2020 goal